Yerbis/ikcode_devtools/README.md

     @CheckInfo analyzes a function's code, gathering details such as variable names, imports, classes, loops, and more.
     Access the info via function._checkinfo_instance.get_info() or the View CheckInfo button in the GUI.
     Remember to enable and connect the GUI before using @CheckInfo for full functionality.

+ GUI.
+    Remember to enable and connect the GUI before using @CheckInfo for full functionality.